Into the Open

 Heading down 191 past the Big Sky turn-off, there are a handful of summer trailheads that climb side drainages and are used as snowmobile or human-powered access points in the winter.
 These are generally tight draws in thick forest, but the trails widen into meadows and more expansive terrain as one approaches the edge of Yellowstone Park.
 The 320 Ranch has out-and-back ungroomed cross-country touring, and access into deeper country.
 It’s also the site of a skijoring race held in the winter that is quite entertaining.

-Porcupine Creek and Teepee Creek lie outside of the Park boundary (you can bring your dog), and are great spots for choose-your-own-adventure exploits on touring skis.
-Teepee Creek connects into the Daily Creek draw in a couple of key locations, and enters Yellowstone Park proper for a more remote experience.
-Both have mellow, gently rolling terrain, making them good options for beginners or for days with high avalanche risk elsewhere.
+Porcupine Creek lies outside of the Park boundary (you can bring your dog), and is a great spot for a choose-your-own-adventure exploit on touring skis.
+It has mellow, gently rolling terrain, making it a good option for beginners or for days with high avalanche risk elsewhere.

 The quintessential ski tour in this area, however, is Fawn Pass.
 Rolling contours open views to the higher peaks at the head of this out-and-back, and it can also be looped to the south via Bighorn Pass, with a short connection back along the road for a couple miles.